rschapiro/Portfolio/content/goals.md

 ### Knowledge
 *"I have knowledge about..."*

+- the fundamentals of Blender and how to navigate it
-- the use of meshes and vertices
+- the different kinds of render engines when rendering pictures in Blender, amongst Eevee and Cycles
+- the shading options: flat and smooth
+- the object mode and the edit mode of Blender

 ### Skills
 *"I am able to..."*

-- design simple 3D models in Blender by using meshes
+- design simple 3D models in Blender by using meshes and vertices
-- design simple 3D models in Blender by using different tools [SKAL UDDYBES]
+- design and build 3D models in Blender using the simple build-in tools, amongst grab, rotate, scale, extrude, bevel and inset
-- make simple animations using keyframes and the graph editor
+- create simple animations using keyframes and the graph editor

 ### Competences
-*"I am able..."*
+*"I am able to..."*

 - evaluate the functionality of different modifiers, amongst Subdivision, Mirror and Solidify
-- evaluate the tools use in the modeling and the editing stage
+- evaluate the tools use in the modeling and the editing stage, and when to transission from one to another
-- evaluate the use of different rendering engines, amongst Eevee and Cycles
+- Blender workspace (modeling and sculpting)

 ## VR in Unity